Other Items Related To Schedule SE (Form 1040)

 Publication 334, Tax Guide for Small Business (For Individuals Who Use Schedule C or C-EZ)

 This publication contains general information about the federal tax laws that apply to small business owners who are sole proprietors and to statutory employees.

 Publication 517, Social Security and Other Information for Members of the Clergy and Religious Workers

 Publication 555, Community Property

-This publication discusses community property laws that affect how you figure your income for your federal income tax return if you are married, live in a community property state or country, and file separate returns.
+This publication discusses community property laws that affect how you figure your income on your federal income tax return if you are married, live in a community property state or country, and file separate returns.

 Form 1040, U.S. Individual Income Tax Return